 you are able to set up a new DHCP server or to configure an existing one;

 the client to install is able to boot with PXE, and you can configure it to do so.

 For information about the network boot method, see Install via the Network.

 The removable medium method allows you to bypass these network constraints.
 However, it assumes the machine is able to read CD-ROMs or USB keys, and boot from them.
 It also requires physical access to the client machine.

 For information about the removable media method, see Install via a CD-ROM or a USB key.

 For information about the Uyuni for Retail approach, see Retail Guide.

 Autoinstallation of Ubuntu and Debian clients is not supported.
 These operating systems must be installed manually.

-The autoinstallation features of SUSE Manager are based on a software named Cobbler.
-For more information, see https://cobbler.github.io/quickstart/.
+The autoinstallation features of Uyuni are based on a software named Cobbler.
+For more information about Cobbler, see https://cobbler.readthedocs.io.

 SUSE only supports Cobbler functions that are available in the Uyuni Web UI, or through the Uyuni API.